hsorby/mapclient-docs/MAP-install-setup.rst

 To execute the barebones application we need to first install some dependencies:

  #. `Python <http://python.org/>`_ (and make sure to add the ``Python`` and ``Python\Scripts`` folders to your system ``PATH``).
- #. `PySide <http://qt-project.org/wiki/PySide>`_ (PySide and PyQt4 are virtually interchangeable but currently this would require some textual changes)
+ #. `PySide <http://qt-project.org/wiki/PySide>`_ (PySide and PyQt4 are virtually interchangeable, to use PyQt4 in place of PySide all occurrences of PySide would need to be replaced with PyQt4 and the user interface files would need to be regenerated using pyuic4).
  #. `Python setup tools <https://pypi.python.org/pypi/setuptools/0.7.5#id73>`_ and then using ``easy_install.exe`` to install:

    #. `Requests <http://docs.python-requests.org/en/latest/>`_ Python library (``easy_install requests``)